zion4343/COP_Project2/README.md

 4. Ensure you have zlib installed.
 You can download it from https://zlib.net/.

 ## Build and Run
-1. Place .vzip file and `visualizer.py` in the same directory.
+1. Place [reference].vzip file and `visualizer.py` in the same directory.
 2. Open the terminal in said directory and run the visualizer script: python3 visualizer.py.
 3. The video will start displaying frame after frame in lexicographical order.
 After the last frame, the visualizer will exit.